saileshgautam/HCI-584/Documents/Developer's Guide.md

 ## Code Structure
 The main Flask application (app.py) is responsible for handling user requests and rendering templates.
 The project is organized into several modules: app.py: Contains the main Flask application and routes. index.html: Contains html and java scripts to render the website.
-All the function like sorting, making table, displaying error message and making text hyperlink are done in html file.
+All the functions like sorting, making table, displaying error message and making text hyperlink are done in html file.
 ## Modules
     * flask: The Flask web framework.
     * semantic scholar: To access the Semantic Scholar API.